-"(5) CONSULTATION WITH UNITED STATES TRADE REPRESENTATIVE AND SECRETARY OF AGRICULTURE.-Prior to issuing any regulations under this section, the Secretary shall consult with the United States Trade Representative and the Secretary of Agriculture.
+"(5) CONSULATION WITH UNITED STATES TRADE REPRESENTATIVE AND SECRETARY OF AGRICULTURE.-Prior to issuing any regulations under this section, the Secretary shall consult with the United States Trade Representative and the Secretary of Agriculture.
 Before any regulation issued under this section may become final-

-"(A) the Secretary shall issue a joint finding with the United States Trade Representative which certifies that the regulation does not violate any treaty or international obligation to which the United States is a party;
+"(A) the Secretary shall issue a joint finding with the United States Trade Representative which certifies that the regulation does not violate any treaty or international obligation to which the United States is a party; and certifies that the proposed regulation shall not have an adverse effect on the domestic or international competitiveness of tobacco growers in the United States."

-and "(B) the Secretary shall issue a joint finding with the Secretary of Agriculture which certifies that the proposed regulation shall not have an adverse effect on the domestic or international competitiveness of tobacco growers in the United States."
+"(B) the Secretary shall issue a joint finding with the Secretary of Agriculture which